comit-network/RFCs/RFC-003-SWAP-basic.md

 Absolute time locks are used because the protocol is only secure if the expiration of the time locks for HTLCs on different chains are fixed relative to each other.
 If HTLCs whose duration is relative to their inclusion in the ledger are used, an attacker may be able to delay the inclusion of a HTLC onto the ledger and therefore manipulate the relative length of the HTLC time locks.

-HTLCs must enforce the length of the secret to be equal to the hash function's output length.
+HTLCs MUST enforce the length of the secret to be equal to the hash function's output length.
 If this is not enforced, a secret may be able to active the redeem path on one HTLC but not on the other.

 In this RFC, HTLCs are constructed with the following parameters: